Tétouan: The nationalist movement

 Tétouan was one of the most active Moroccan cities in resisting colonialism.
 The nationalist movement in Tétouan was led by the charismatic leader Abdelkhalek Torres and other personalities such as Abdessalam Bennuna and historian Mohammed Daoud.
 The movement was part of the pan-Arab nationalist movements.
-They established deep ties with Arab nationalist leaders such as former Egyptian President Gamal Abdel Nasser and Druze prince and intellectual Shakib Arslan.
+They established deep ties with Arab nationalist leaders such as future Egyptian President Gamal Abdel Nasser and Lebanese Druze prince and intellectual Shakib Arslan.
 When Arsalan wanted to visit Morocco in August 1930, he was not given a permit by the French protectorate so instead he went to Tangier, which then had international status under foreign colonial powers, and from there to Tétouan, where he met the group.
 Many of the members later joined the National Party for Istiqlal.
 Others joined some other nationalist parties, of which many members were women.

-Jewish presence
+Jewish community

 Tétouan has been home to a significant Sephardi Jewish community which immigrated from Spain after the Reconquista and the Spanish Inquisition.
 This Jewish Sephardi community spoke a form of Judaeo-Spanish known as Haketia.
 According to the World Jewish Congress there were only 100 Moroccan Jews remaining in Tétouan by 2015.

 In 1790, a pogrom occurred, started by Sultan Yazid.
 The mellah, where the Jews lived, was pillaged and many women raped.
 At this point there was an emigration of Tetouani Jews to Gibraltar, where the large Jewish population maintains links with the community in Tetouan.

 In 1807, Sultan Slimane relocated the mellah south of the medina to build a large mosque at its previous location inside the medina.

 The Mellah of Tetuan was sacked in the Hispano-Moroccan War of 1860, when there were 16 to 18 synagogues.
 This was followed by appeals in the European Jewish press to support Jewish communities like the one in Tetuan, leading to an international effort called "The Morocco Relief Fund."
 The Paris-based international Jewish organization Alliance Israélite Universelle, along with Rabbi Isaac Ben Walid of Tetuan, then opened its first school in Tetuan in 1862.

 Following the exodus of Jews from Morocco after 1948, there were very few Jews left in Tétouan.
 By 1967, only 12 remained (López Álvarez, 2003).
 During that period, many emigrated to South America and much later to Israel, Spain, France, and Canada.
 Today, the only synagogue remaining is the Rabbi Isaac Bengualid Synagogue, which serves as a museum.